 Their motivations for becoming the Local Sponsor included public service (love of their community), individual career advancement (via local leadership) and organizational growth (by strategically positioning it at the heart of local revitalization and resilience efforts).

-Becoming a Sponsor takes just two minutes, with no further obligations.
+Becoming a Local Sponsor takes just two minutes, with no ongoing obligations.